Support Page Content

 Guests Under 18 Years of Age:

-Guests who are under 18 years of age must be the sibling, or otherwise have a legally recognized relationship with the Resident Host in order to be a guest.
-A resident wishing to host a guest who is under 18 years of age must submit a letter along with a photo of the guest from the parent/guardian of the minor individual at least two business days in advance of the visitation to their Residence Hall Coordinator.
-The letter must authorize the minor’s visit and must include contact information for the parent/guardian and authorize University officials to communicate with the parent/guardian on the matter of the minor in question.
-Failure to satisfy this provision, or if University Housing Services is unable to confirm the authorization for the visit, will prohibit a resident from having an overnight guest who is under 18 years of age.
+Guests under 18 years of age must be siblings or otherwise have a legally recognized relationship with the Resident Host to be a guest.
+A resident wishing to host a guest under 18 years of age must submit an email/documentation along with a photo of the guest from the parent/guardian of the minor individual at least two business days before the requested visitation is to occur to their Residence Hall Coordinator.
+The documentation must authorize the minor’s visit, include contact information for the parent/guardian, and authorize University officials to communicate with the parent/guardian on the matter of the minor in question.
+Failure to satisfy this provision, or if University Housing Services cannot confirm the authorization for the visit, will prohibit a resident from having an overnight guest under 18 years of age.
 Once the Residence Hall Coordinator approves a request for an underage guest, the Resident Host must complete the online registration process and check in their guest at the front desk upon arrival.

 Guest Registration Process: